Table of Contents

 It’s always a good idea to use protection when you’re having sex.
 But yes, you can actually still transmit herpes even if you or your partner is wearing a condom or barrier.
 The chance is small, but because herpes can live anywhere on the genitals (aka not just where a condom covers), there is still a possibility.

 The best way to avoid transmission is to avoid genital-to-genital (or genital to hand, or genital to mouth) contact while you or your partner is having an outbreak, as that’s the most common time when transmission happens.
-But because the herpes virus is always alive inside the body, there is never a time where the risk of transmission will be zero.
+But because the herpes virus is always alive inside the body, there is never a time where the risk of transmission will be zero however with proper management you can have a normal sex life with herpes.

 How do people get tested for herpes?

-If you have an outbreak with blisters and sores, your medical provider will take a swab from that area and send it to a lab to be tested.
-If you do not have an outbreak or symptoms, you can be tested through a simple blood sample.
+If you have a herpes outbreak with blisters and sores, your medical provider will take a swab from that area and send it to a lab to be tested.
+If you do not have an outbreak or symptoms, you can be STD tested through a simple blood sample.

 Can herpes be cured?